‘Fire and Fury’ Reveals Donald Trump’s Disturbing Nightly Habits

-Here is what Fire and Fury reveals about Trump’s bedtime habits, and the effects they may have on the POTUS’ health.
+We’ve gone through numerous claims to find the most interesting parts of Wolff’s tell-all.
+Here is what Fire and Fury reveals about Trump’s bedtime habits, and the effects they may have on his health.
+You won’t believe what the Secret Service spent $60,000 on for Trump (No. 10).

 According to reports, Donald Trump and his wife, Melania, sleep in completely different rooms.
 If this is true, it makes them the first president and first lady to sleep in separate rooms since the Kennedys.
 Now, while sleeping away from your spouse can be beneficial in select relationships, it can be very unhealthy for some marriages and create detrimental space in a relationship.